triggermesh/aws-event-sources/awss3/README.md

 ## AWS S3 Event source for knative eventing

-This event source is meant to be used as a Container Source with a Knative cluster to consume messages from a AWS S3 Event Stream and send them to a Knative service/function.
+This event source is meant to be used as a Container Source with a Knative cluster to consume messages from a AWS S3 Bucket and send them to a Knative service/function using SQS source.

+### Setup

+In SQS Service:
+1. Create a queue to recieve events from your S3 service.
+2. Select created queue and navigate to `permissions` tab.
+Add a permission to send messages to your queue from your S3 service with your aws account number.
+If you do not know this number, you can allow `Everybody`, but use it for testing only purposes.

+You now have properly configured queue to get messages from S3.

+In S3 Service:
+1. Create a bucket in S3 service
+2. Enter your bucket and select `Properties` tab.
+3. Scroll down to `Advanced settings` and find `Events` there you can add notification for events that happen in your Bucket.
+4. Configure which Events you would like to track and in the section `Send to` select `SQS Queue`.
+Select the Queue configured to get S3 events to send events to.

 ### Local build